Vienna Declaration and Programme of Action: Freedom from torture

 In Part II, para 54, the VDAP welcomes the ratification by many Member States of the United Nations Convention Against Torture and at para 61, also reaffirm that effort to eradicate torture should, first and foremost, be concentrated on prevention and, therefore, calls for early adoption of an Optional Protocol to the Convention against Torture, which is intended to establish a preventive system of regular visits to places of detention.
 The Universal Declaration of human rights which is enforced by the Vienna Declaration, holds that "No one shall be subjected to torture or too cruel, inhuman or degrading treatment or punishment".
-Before this Women have been subjected to "torture" all the way up into the 1940's.
+Before this Women have been subjected to "torture" all the way up into the 1940s.
 Since women didn't have equal rights at the time they were held accountable to "savage and primitive" accounts of treatment.
 Later on the VDAP found that this "torture" of women was unlawful. swell in the twelve concerns in the Beijing platform tourture was one of the main concerns touched on by those that got the chance to convey their stories.